SACAS went Global

 - in advertising or in promotional material.

-- on a panel or boarding that identifies its premises or the nature of its business.
+- on a panel or board that identifies its premises or the nature of its business.

 - on a flag, obtainable from SACAS Ireland, to be displayed at such premises.

-- on a fleet vehicle or delivery vehicle, on condition that it is clear from such display that the logo relates to the subject of product-specific certification only.
+- on a fleet vehicle or delivery vehicle, provided that the display clearly indicates the logo relates to product-specific certification or systems certification only.

-- The SACAS Ireland logos for a product, process, and services certifications may be used on the Organization’s product packaging, the product label, or on the product itself or product datasheets of the product, process, or service is certified.
+- The SACAS Ireland logos for product, process, and service certifications may be used on the Organization’s product packaging, product labels, or on the product itself, or on the product datasheets of the certified product, process, or service that are certified.

-- SACAS Ireland shall not permit its systems certification marks (e.g. ISO 9001, ISO 14001, etc) to be used on a product nor product packaging nor in any other way that may be interpreted as denoting product conformity, or in accompanying information that the certified client has a certified management system.
+- SACAS Ireland shall not permit its systems certification marks (e.g., ISO 9001, ISO 14001, etc) to be used on a product, nor product packaging, nor in any other way that may be interpreted as denoting product conformity, or in accompanying information that the certified client has a certified management system.
 Product packaging is considered as that which can be removed without the product disintegrating or being damaged.
-Accompanying information is considered as separately available or easily detachable.
-Type labels or identification plates are considered as part of the product.
+Accompanying information is considered separately available or easily detachable.
+Type labels or identification plates are considered part of the product.
 The statement shall in no way imply that the product, process, or service is certified by this means.
 The statement shall include reference to:

 -

-- SACAS Ireland flags shall only be allowed to be used by certified clients and may not be used in any manner after the cancellation of the registration.
+- SACAS Ireland flags shall only be used by certified clients and may not be used in any manner after the cancellation of their registration.

-- If the company follows the option not to use the SACAS Ireland logos no alternative logo is authorized to be used whatsoever, as tractability back to SACAS Ireland is required and no other certification body, or the INAB logo or any internet logos are allowed to be used as those logos is not authenticated by SACAS Ireland.
+- If the company follows the option not to use the SACAS Ireland logos, no alternative logo is authorized to be used whatsoever, as traceability back to SACAS Ireland is required, and no other certification body, the INAB logo, or any internet logos are allowed to be used, as those logos are not authenticated by SACAS Ireland.

-- The logo of SACAS Ireland itself shall not be used by any certified client and only the marks issued by SACAS Ireland.
+- The logo of SACAS Ireland shall not be used by any certified client; only the marks issued by SACAS Ireland may be used.

-- The Organization agrees to conform to the requirements of SACAS Ireland when referring to its certification status in communication media such as the internet, brochures or advertising, or other documents.
+- The Organization agrees to conform to the requirements of SACAS Ireland when referring to its certification status in communication media, including the internet, brochures, advertising, or other documents.

 - The Organization shall not make or permit any misleading statement regarding its certification.

-- The Organization shall not use or permit the use of a certification document or any part thereof in a misleading manner.
+- The Organization shall not use or permit the use of a certification document or any part thereof in a manner that is misleading.

-- The Organization shall upon withdrawal of its certification, discontinues its use of all advertising matter that contains a reference to certification, as directed by SACAS Ireland.
+- The Organization shall, upon withdrawal of its certification, discontinue its use of all advertising matter that contains a reference to certification, as directed by SACAS Ireland.

 - The Organization shall amend all advertising matters when the scope of certification has been reduced.

-- The Organization shall not allow reference to its management system certification to be used in such a way as to imply that SACAS Ireland certifies a product (including service) or process.
+- The Organization shall not permit its management system certification to be referenced in a manner that implies SACAS Ireland certifies a product (including a service) or process.

 - The Organization shall not imply that the certification applies to activities and sites that are outside the scope of certification.